 Arizona’s Leading Asphalt Paving Company

 L&L Asphalt is a woman-owned and operated asphalt paving company renowned for providing asphalt installation, maintenance, and repair for commercial and municipal clients throughout the greater Phoenix metropolitan area.
-We specialize in asphalt paving for new or replacement road or parking lot construction, seal coating, overlays, resurfacing, dust abatement, street widening, and more.
+We specialize in asphalt paving for new or replacement road or parking lot construction, overlays, resurfacing, street widening, and more.
 Please contact us at (623) 434-1200 to learn more.

 Editor’s Note: This post was originally published in July 2018 and has been updated for accuracy and comprehensiveness.